 The two societies formally amalgamated on 12 October 1892, and the first General Members’ Meeting held on 18 January 1893.
 The amalgamation, however, was relatively short-lived.
 By spring, a consensus had been reached that ‘the cause which all the members had at heart could best be served by the two Societies working independently’ and the union was dissolved at a meeting on 26 June 1893 – exactly one year after the founding of the West London Ethical Society.
 The WLES was reconstituted the following month, at a meeting on 9 July.

 At the Society’s reconstitution, it was agreed that Stanton Coit be appointed ‘to some permanent office’ on his return from America in April 1894.
 This meant involvement with its practical work and number of lectures.
-Other speakers for the Society in the year 1892/3 had included Felix Adler (American founder of the Ethical Movement), Leslie Stephen, Frederic Harrison (a leader in the Positivist ‘Church of Humanity’), and Peter Kropotkin (Russian activist and philosopher of anarcho-communism).
-Over the next decade, there were about 35 addresses given annually.
+Other speakers for the Society in the year 1892/3 had included Felix Adler (American founder of the Ethical Movement), Leslie Stephen (first editor of the Dictionary of National Biography and the Society’s President until his death in 1904), Frederic Harrison (a historian, jurist, and positivist), and Peter Kropotkin (Russian activist and philosopher of anarcho-communism).
+Over the next decade, there were about 35 addresses given annually, on subjects ranging from philosophy and social reform, to art and literature.

 In the year of its reconstitution, the Society’s officers were: Leslie Stephen (President), Findlay Muirhead (Hon.
 Sec.), Russell Rea (Hon.
 Treasurer), Stanton Coit (Organising Lecturer).
 Its executive committee was: Dr. Charles William Bass (surgeon), William Frederick Champion (draper’s assistant), Stanton Coit, Dr. William Chatterton Coupland (author and lecturer), Corrie Grant (barrister), Ruth Homan (member of the London School Board), Barbara Elizabeth Lyon, Laura Morgan-Browne (suffragette), Florence Routledge (daughter of George Routledge, founder of the publishing house), Melie Paulin Stanbury (lecturer and suffragist), Frederic Herbert Trench (poet and playwright), and Emily Josephine Troup (composer).